Selecting Investment Professionals

-Some investment advisers and their representatives appear in the CRD because they are also registered as or associated with broker-dealers.
+Some investment advisers and their representatives appear in BrokerCheck because they are also registered as or associated with broker-dealers.
 However, to do a thorough check of any investment adviser, you should ask for—and carefully read—the firm's registration document or "Form ADV."

 Investment advisers must register with either the SEC or a state securities regulator, depending on the amount of client assets they manage.
 In general, a firm that manages $110 million or more in client assets files its Form ADV with the SEC while a firm below that threshold must register with the state securities agency in the state where the firm has its principal place of business.
 Although the SEC does not separately register individual representatives of investment advisory firms, many states do.

 Form ADV has two parts.
 Part 1 has information about the advisory firm's business and whether they've had problems with regulators or clients in the past.
 Part 2 describes their services, fees and investment strategies.
 Before you hire an investment advisory firm, examine both parts of Form ADV, and then ask for an explanation of anything you don't understand.

 In addition to asking the firm for a copy, you will be able to find an advisory firm's most recent Form ADV online through FINRA BrokerCheck or the SEC's Investment Adviser Public Disclosure (IAPD) website.
 You can also obtain information about investment adviser representatives through FINRA's BrokerCheck, the SEC's IAPD website or by contacting your state securities regulator.